Author: Klevis Paloka

 In the data provided by the Albanian Center for Quality Journalism, it is shown that only for the year 2021, the Municipality of Tirana has approved 276 permits for the use of public space.
 The number of those who have applied is relatively high, but the number of beneficiaries is also high.

-"During the year 2021, 394 commercial entities have applied to DPTTV to be equipped with a permit for the use of public space.
-Of these, 276 subjects were provided with a permit for the use of public space, while 118 subjects were denied their application.", says the official response of the Municipality of Tirana.
+" During 2021, 394 commercial entities applied to the DPTTV to be provided with a permit for the use of public space.
+Of these, 276 entities were provided with a permit for the use of public space, while 118 entities had their applications rejected ," the official response from the Municipality of Tirana states.

 The growth of businesses in this field is also confirmed by the data of the Institute of Statistics.
 According to INSTAT statistics, 5052 subjects with food and drink Services (bars and restaurants) are registered with the municipality throughout Tirana.
 On the other hand, the municipality's Open Data portal for 2020 counts 850,530 citizens as registered residents in the capital.